Tools That Teach Us Their Language

 Bezier curve applied to vector paths

 Procreate's smoothing applies geometric principles, universal mathematical rules about what counts as a "clean" line.
-But AI-mediated tools represent something qualitatively different.
-When the system has been trained on vast corpora of images and gestures, it doesn't just optimize your line geometrically, it interprets what kind of mark you're trying to make based on learned patterns from millions of examples.
+AI-mediated tools do something else.
+A system trained on millions of images and gestures doesn't optimize your line geometrically.
+It interprets what kind of mark you're trying to make.
 The algorithm brings probabilistic judgment shaped by its training data.

-The common concern is that this represents a loss of agency.
-I see it differently: it's a novel mode of creative constraint, one where you're no longer working against material resistance but negotiating with learned patterns.
-The question becomes not whether to accept this mediation, but what becomes possible when you work with it deliberately.
+The common concern is that this means losing agency.
+I think it's a different kind of creative constraint.
+You're no longer working against material resistance.
+You're negotiating with learned patterns.
+The question isn't whether to accept this mediation, but what becomes possible when you work with it deliberately.

 The Question Worth Exploring